-Street photography takes a different turn when you’re talking about Venice, the historic city of canals and small bridges.
+Street photography takes a different turn when you’re talking about Venice, city of canals and bridges.
 A street might be all water or an alley without meters or traffic lights.

 Photography on the Streets of Venice

-I can tell you, though, that walking in Venice feels very much like strolling on another planet.
+It’s in a modern country, but walking in Venice feels like strolling on another planet.

-Our first morning at a hotel in Venice, we woke up to the sound of footsteps outside and conversations taking place on the street two floors below.
-Yes, conversations, not arguments.
-Conversations at normal volume.
+Our first morning in Venice, we woke to the sound of footsteps outside.
+We heard conversations taking place on the street two floors below.

 Venice, Out of the Past with Little Change